 - Only pick clean nettle: Avoid picking from roadsides as dirt and exhaust on the greens are not very appetizing.
 Try finding patches of nettle in parks or along walkways.
 I’ll admit it’s pretty hard to find nettle now that we’re back in the Pacific Northwest.
 Whenever I find a nice patch, the park board tends to get rid of it.

 - Cleaning nettle: Wear rubber gloves while cleaning the nettle.
 The stems are too fibrous to be fun to eat, even pureed into a soup.
 So pick the leaves off of the stems and wash them in a salad spinner.

 - Cooking: Cooked young nettle leaves don’t sting at all.
 Use them the same way as you would use spinach.
-Try them in all your favourite recipes: on pizza, in an omelet or crepes.
+Try them in all your favorite recipes: on pizza, in an omelet, or in crepes.

-- You can sometimes pick it yourself for free.
+- You can pick it yourself for free.

 - It’s healthier than spinach.

 - Adds a bit of “je ne sais quoi” to your dinner.